 Annette was diagnosed with depression a year ago, apparently triggered by the death of her father.
-They have been referred to IAPT couples therapy for depression and during the assessment it was revealed that Annette had a termination early on in their relationship, although it hasn't been talked about since.
+They have been referred to NHS Talking Therapies couples therapy for depression and during the

 We meet them session 6, (3 sessions were spent on assessment), where the therapist and couple are familiar with each other.